strimzi/proposals/068-performance-testing.md

 }
 ```

-And in the test case we would simply interrupt such `Thread` to finish with scraping.
+And in the test case we would simply interrupt the `Thread` to finish the scraping.
-Also, we could make an interval for scraping such metrics configurable via environment variable or system property.
+Also, we could make an interval for scraping such metrics configurable via an environment variable or system property.

-Moreover, we propose that all metrics would be gathered in the `systemtest/target/performance` directory, with same pattern as we do it with the `logs` directory.
+Moreover, we propose that all metrics would be gathered in the `systemtest/target/performance` directory, with the same pattern as with the `logs` directory.
-For instance from performance directory we could:
+For instance, the performance directory could be structured as follows:
 ```bash
 performance/
 └── 2024-03-16-13-46-48